-Grants: ENB awards grants to support ESOL classes in community-, faith- and labor-based organizations across Boston, helping to expand the system and fill gaps.
+Grants: Each year, ENB programs provide a gateway for 1,100 immigrants to participate in Boston’s economic and civic life by awarding grants to support ESOL classes in community-, faith- and labor-based organizations across Boston, helping to expand the system and fill gaps.
 Grants are made to well-established ESOL programs, as well as a unique focus on emerging grassroots programs.

 Professional Development: ENB’s staff and consultant team provide training and technical assistance (TA), especially to smaller, grassroots community-based programs.
 TA includes ESOL methodology, learner assessment, integrating technology in the classroom, and other topics.